hashicorp/vault/website/source/api/system/auth.html.md

     https://vault.rocks/v1/sys/auth/my-auth
 ```

-## Unmount Auth Backend
+## Unmount Auth Method

-This endpoint un-mounts the auth backend at the given auth path.
+This endpoint un-mounts the auth method at the given auth path.

 - **`sudo` required** – This endpoint requires `sudo` capability in addition to
   any path-specific capabilities.